Collin-Dabbieri/Intro_to_Research/README.md

 # Intro_to_Research
-Files for the class Intro to Research, taught by Dr. Karen Leighly, for which I am a Learning Assistant.
+Files for the class Intro to Research, taught by Dr. Karen Leighly.
+As the Learning Assistant, I will be developing lessons and helping students with hands-on projects.